When is the best time to visit Malaysia?

 Best for: turtles on Lankayan Island, climbing Mt Kinabalu, Gawai Dayak (Sarawak)

 June marks the least rainy time in Kuala Lumpur, however, it’ll also be the hottest time of the year.
-Areas of the East Coast such as Kota Bharu will have temperatures that hit a maximum of 33C, it's tropical living all right.
+Areas of the East Coast such as Kota Bharu will have temperatures that hit a maximum of 91°F, it's tropical living all right.
 This will make it pretty busy from now until August.
 But there’s plenty more to see around the country.
 Over in Borneo, Kuching hosts its sunniest month and the resident sea turtles on Lankayan Island come out to say hello from now until September.
 June also hosts the celebration Gawai Dayak which sees the people of Sarawak expressing gratitude for an abundant harvest and successful farming season.

 Best for: diving in Borneo and George Town UNESCO World Heritage Day

-Since it’s the dryer time of year for Borneo, there are usually calm seas and good visibility which makes for great diving and snorkelling.
-The city of George Town, located on the West Coast Island of Penang, celebrates their UNESCO World Heritage Day in July.
+Since it’s the dryer time of year for Borneo, there are usually calm seas and good visibility which makes for great diving and snorkeling.
+The city of George Town, located on the West Coast Island of Penang, celebrates its UNESCO World Heritage Day in July.
 The day is filled with exciting festivities from the various cultures of the island that come together to display their rituals, traditional foods, games and history.